bohoffi/ngx-localstorage/apps/ngx-localstorage-demo/src/app/docs/1-usage/local-storage-directive/index.md

 {{ NgDocActions.demoPane("NativeHtmlApiComponent") }}

-## Access using `FormControl` API
+## Access using `ReactiveForms` API

-Besides the native binding it supports binding using the `FormControl` API as well which reduces boilerplate code.
+Besides the native binding it supports binding using the `ReactiveForms` API as well which reduces boilerplate code.

-{{ NgDocActions.demoPane("FormControlApiComponent") }}
+{{ NgDocActions.demoPane("ReactiveFormsApiComponent") }}